reberhardt7/socket-javascript-security/Lesson 06 - Cross-Site Request Forgery/lesson-06.md

 ### CSRF Tokens

 A CSRF token is a random value that your server generates and includes in forms.
 When the form is submitted, the server verifies that the token in the request matches the one it generated.
-Since an attacker can't predict the CSRF token, and can't read it from the HTML on a page due to Same-Origin Policy, they will be able to include the correct token in a forged form submission.
+Since an attacker can't predict the CSRF token, and can't read it from the HTML on a page due to Same-Origin Policy, they will not be able to include the correct token in a forged form submission.

 Here's how to implement CSRF tokens: